 Deborah Bedwell is the founding executive director of Baltimore Clayworks and a past president of the National Council on Education for the Ceramic Arts (NCECA).
 Bedwell is a potter and has exhibited her work regionally and nationally with Baltimore Clayworks.
 Bedwell’s teaching and her own work in clay focus on the making of utilitarian pottery – both hand-built and thrown on the potters’ wheel.
 She uses a variety of clays to produce her ceramic work, primarily porcelain and red earthenware, which provide receptive surfaces for a variety of color, brushwork and tool marks that make the pieces unique.
 NCECA -Artist Spotlight

 Patrick Bell was born in Baltimore, Maryland but currently teaches and lives in Pittsburgh, Pennsylvania.
 He received his BFA in Ceramics with a Minor in Printmaking from Edinboro University in 2016 and subsequently spent two years studying Ceramics at Wichita State University in Kansas.
 Most recently Patrick completed his MFA in Ceramics at Kent State University and has begun teaching both locally and remotely.
 The latest ceramic works of Patrick Bell raise questions about the internal body, anomalous sensations, and anxieties about health.
 You can see his work at www.patbellstudio.com

 Caylynn Fahey began working with clay in 2011 at CCBC Essex and became focused on throwing on the potter’s wheel in 2013.
 Her work is inspired by Scandinavian and Japanese aesthetics with designs that gravitate towards minimal, modern, functional pieces with an emphasis on modern housewares and tablewares intended for everyday use.
 Caylynn lives in Baltimore City with her husband, their 2 dogs and over 300 houseplants. www.cayceramics.com, Instagram at @cay_ceramics.

 Yoshi Fujii is currently a visiting artist with Baltimore Clayworks and was the recipient of the 2008–09 Lormina Salter Fellowship.
 Yoshi received his B.F.A from University of Southern Mississippi in 2002 and his M.F.A. from Southern Illinois University Carbondale in 2008.
 While serving as the Director of Exhibitions and Shop at Clayworks, he teaches colleges and art centers in the region and leads workshops nationally and internationally.
-His interest is in wheel-thrown porcelain utilitarian and sculptural work.
-Artist Spotlight 2019
+His interest is in delicately carved wheel-thrown utilitarian and sculptural work. yoshifujii.com / Artist Spotlight 2019